What is hypoglycemia?

 How is hypoglycemia diagnosed?

 The healthcare provider will ask about your health history and do a physical exam.
-You will also need some blood tests to diagnose hypoglycemia.
+You will also need blood tests to diagnose hypoglycemia.

 If you have diabetes and symptoms of hypoglycemia, your healthcare provider will likely diagnose it as a complication of diabetes, or as an insulin reaction.
 If you don’t have diabetes and have symptoms of hypoglycemia, your provider may:

 - Measure blood glucose levels while you are having the symptoms